dmiau/Personalized-Compass/Compass[transparent]/README.txt

 test authoring
-- calculateMultipleLocationsDisplayRegion (on the desktop) study presentation (especially on the COLLECT machine) calculate everything in mappoint, then convert the measurements to (lat, lon), and calculate latitudeDelta and longitudeDelta.
+- calculateMultipleLocationsDisplayRegion (on the desktop) study presentation (especially on the OSXSTUDY machine) calculate everything in mappoint, then convert the measurements to (lat, lon), and calculate latitudeDelta and longitudeDelta.
 - implement task type counter, integrate the test code with the counter